MadSkunky/PhoenixRising/README.md

 - Belial: The master mind and heart of the team, main designer and the brain behind almost anything.
 - MadSkunky: Main coder, design, balancing and testing.
 - Ikobot: Dataminer, master hacker, tester & coder, a lot of things he found in the game files are the base of this mod.
+- Dtony: Massive help with coding.
+His efforts sped up the release of the mod greatly.
 - Voland: Storytelling.
 - BFIG: Graphics design and editing.
-- dtony22, Linuslim: Coding and datamining.
+- Linuslim: Mutog Mod and more

 - Mikey C, Yokes, Conductiv, Torinus, Pantolomin, Dorante, mad2342 ... modding and design councilors and testers, always open to productive discussions and helping on all fronts.